Soo Line 2719: Excursion service

-On May 11, 2015, the city of Eau Claire held a community meeting to debate what the city's intentions for the locomotive would be.
-Some community members argued the locomotive should be returned to its home in Eau Claire, while others suggested that the LSRM would make a better home for No. 2719.
+On May 11, the city of Eau Claire held a community meeting to debate what the city's intentions for the locomotive would be, while some community members argued the locomotive should be returned to its home in Eau Claire, while others suggested that the LSRM would make a better home for No. 2719.

-The city council discussed No. 2719's fate on May 12.
-The council could not reach a majority, and another debate was planned for June.
-The council wanted the first right of refusal should No. 2719 be sold by the LSRM at some point in the future.
+The city council discussed No. 2719's fate on May 12, the council could not reach a majority, and another debate was planned for June, however, the council wanted the first right of refusal should No. 2719 be sold by the LSRM at some point in the future.

-On Tuesday, June 9, 2015, the city of Eau Claire, the Locomotive & Tower Preservation Fund, and the LSRM agreed to an immediate sale of the locomotive from the city to the LSRM.
-The city of Eau Claire was given repurchase rights of the locomotive for 3 years if the city decides they want the locomotive back.
-The LSRM, as part of the deal, would pay for and design signage for the city where the locomotive was once displayed.

 Eau Claire's "buy-back agreement" lasted three years for the city to find any way to restore and return the locomotive to the city.

 In June 2018, the city of Eau Claire voted for an extension to 2019 for the right to repurchase the locomotive and return it to Eau Claire, the city then purchased the locomotive back from Duluth for $4 in August, and explored options to return the locomotive to Eau Claire from Duluth.

 However, in April 2019, the City of Eau Claire decided to open leasing and/or purchasing options for the locomotive after realizing the substantial cost to relocate and protect the locomotive.
 The LSRM in Duluth and city council members began new negotiations to keep the locomotive in Duluth and to alternate operating cycles with D&NE 28.

-On October 22, 2019, the Eau Claire City Council voted to sell the locomotive back to the LSRM for $8, with the hope that the museum will return it back to service.
+On October 22, the Eau Claire City Council voted to sell the locomotive back to the LSRM for $8, with the hope that the museum will return it back to service.